 The project will involve performing experiments of quasi-stationary jets as a function of the distance to a surface whose normal is perpendicular to the axis of the jet.
-The effect of the nature of a surface would also be studied.
 The maximum flammable extent of the jet along the centerline and the ground will be measured as a function of the distance between the surface and the orifice.
 The jet properties will be determined in collaboration with the experimentalists, in such a way as to reproduce the main features of the simulated behavior summarized the two references cited below.